Cropped

 Located a few miles north of downtown Alpena, Rockport State Park has a lot to offer visitors.
 There’s a pier, sinkholes, plenty of beachfront, and more.
 It’s also a dark preserve and a great place to spend the night looking up at the stars and trying to catch a peek at the Northern Lights when the time is right.

-Dark Skies Abound at Thompson’s Harbor State Park in Posen
+Thompson’s Harbor State Park

 Sticking along the Lake Huron shoreline, head north on US-23 toward Posen.
 This park allows visitors to have rustic camping or hiking experience if they wish.
 It’s also perfect for some lakeshore stargazing and a place to catch the Northern Lights if you don’t want to drive so far north.